Biotechnology Research - MSc

 Learning and Teaching Methods: Lectures, seminars, laboratory sessions, group-work, module assignments, problem-based learning, and private study.

 Assessment Methods: Coursework will assess outcomes and facilitate learning and the integration of knowledge.
-Structured coursework will include class test, case studies, literature-based assignments, a research project dissertation, supervisor’s report, plus other formative coursework as appropriate.
+Structured coursework will include open and closed-book class tests, case studies, literature-based assignments, a research project dissertation, supervisor’s report, plus other formative coursework as appropriate.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.